eikenb/myfmt/README.md

+Deprecated, see https://github.com/eikenb/gocompact for my latest try at this.

+---

 This is my hack of gofmt to format the code in a way I prefer for editing.
 In particular it tries to use less vertical space when possible, attempting to be similar to the format often seen in presentations.